 Good morning my lovelies!
 Hope you all are doing well and staying safe.
-I have been blogging on an off for few years now.
-I thought, since I have not shared much about myself with you, why don’t do that.
+I have been blogging on and off for a few years now.
+I thought since I have not shared much about myself with you, why don’t do that.
 Today, I will tell you the story of how I got into Public Health.
 It was definitely not my first choice, but I am glad that I am in Public Health.

-Growing up, I had a clear plan about my future and what I wanted from life.
-I had a notebook planning the detail intricate of my future.
+Growing up, I had a clear plan for my future and what I wanted from life.
+I had a notebook planning the detailed intricate of my future.
 Why?
 Isn’t it obvious?
 I was a control freak, who wanted to control every part of my life.
-I wanted to be a doctor since I can remember, and I had every goals planned.
-I wanted to go to college with full scholarship (since my parents couldn’t afford to pay my tuition) and then go to medical school.
+I wanted to be a doctor since I can remember, and I had every goal planned.
+I wanted to go to college with a full scholarship (since my parents couldn’t afford to pay my tuition) and then go to medical school.
 So simply…but is it?

-After graduation, I was put on wait list to medical school and what threw me out.
+After graduation, I was put on the waitlist for medical school and what threw me out.
 I did not apply for work because my plan was to go to medical school, the fall after my college education.
 Hence, I was unemployed after graduation.
-When I applied for job I did not get any job offers because all potential employers believed I will leave either for grad school or other further education.
+When I applied for a job I did not get any job offers because all potential employers believed I will leave either for grad school or other further education.

 They were right.
 Frustrated and angry, I decided to apply for a dual masters and medical school program.
 One thing I knew at that time is Biology will not take me anywhere.
 This was the very first time in my life I did not have an answer.
 I decided to do some research and dig deep and hard into my soul.
 Those were some very long months.
 My research led me to realize how much I loved taking this public health course in college.
 I told myself may be that would be a bonus to have as a background.
 Well, it will add to my medical degree.
 Hence, I started to apply to dual MD/MPH programs.

 Of course, I heard back from graduate school first.
-So, I started my Master is Public Health Program in Epidemiology that fall.
+So, I started my Master’s in Public Health Program in Epidemiology that fall.
 Boy, this program opened my eyes.
-While being a full time student again, I was working part time at Children’s National as a research assistant.
-I worked as a research assistant before but they were all lab job.
+While being a full-time student again, I was working part-time at Children’s National as a research assistant.
+I worked as a research assistant before but they were all lab jobs.
 This was the very first time I was working in clinical research.
-My work and school made me release how much I liked public health, that looks at the overall big picture.
-In medicine I would have only been looking at individuals.
+My work and school made me release how much I liked public health, which looks at the overall big picture.
+In medicine, I would have only been looking at individuals.
 That was the very first time I realized I did not know what I wanted to do in life.
-I ended up getting into medical school but by then I realized that medical school after all, was not for me.
+I ended up getting into medical school but by then I realized that medical school, after all, was not for me.

 Dear lovelies, it was at time I realized that things will happen to us when we are ready for it, not before or after.
 I graduated with a MPH is epidemiology.
 I graduated with a full time job offer in my hand to work in clinical research at Children’s National.
 I graduated and became a full time clinical research professional.
 I ended up working at Children’s for 10+ years with a second graduate degree for free.
 I am working in clinical research as an analyst and I could not have asked for me.